 Delivering food for DoorDash is an excellent way to make some fast cash.
-You can work on your own schedule, and DoorDash drivers can get paid $23 per hour while on a delivery.
+You can work on your own schedule, and DoorDash drivers can potentially be paid same day.

 This likely will not allow you to quit your day job, but it’s a good way to supplement your income.
 However, you may not find the work appealing or want the added wear and tear on your car.

-In that case, you will want to consider other side gig apps to make money.
+In that case, you will want to consider other side job apps to make money.

 Frequently Asked Questions

 Readers often have questions when looking at working for a delivery service.
 Here are some common questions we receive.